Overview of GMAT Scoring

 Recent Growth in Average GMAT Scores

 GMAC data shows that overall GMAT performance has been trending upward in recent years.
 The average total score in 2007-08 was 542, which dipped slightly to about 540 in 2008-09.
 The following year, average scores went up to almost 546, and further rose to 548 by 2011-12.
-By 2016, the average GMAT total score was just below 552, a growth of nearly ten points in less than a decade.
-With intense competition for business school rankings (to which student GMAT scores contribute), there is every reason to believe that test scores will continue to rise.
+By 2016, the average GMAT total score was just below 552, a growth of nearly 10 points in less than a decade.
+With intense competition for business school rankings (to which student GMAT scores contribute), there is every reason to believe test scores will continue to rise.

 Average GMAT Scores by Discipline

 Surprisingly, the highest GMAT scores are most often achieved by students who majored in undergraduate subjects not directly related to business.
 GMAC data demonstrates that physics majors outperform all other disciplines with an average score of 607.4, followed by mathematics (603.4) and engineering (592.8).
-Next in line are philosophy majors at 588.2, and other high-performing liberal arts disciplines include economics (581.2) and history (572.2).
-Many fields with obvious relevance to graduate business study were among the lowest mean scores of all subjects analyzed, especially marketing (493.2) and accounting (517.6), although actuarial science and operations management majors were in the top ten of all fields at 580.4 and 575.4 respectively.
+Next are philosophy majors at 588.2, and other high-performing liberal arts disciplines including economics (581.2) and history (572.2).
+Many fields with obvious relevance to graduate business study were among the lowest mean scores of all subjects analyzed, especially marketing (493.2) and accounting (517.6), although actuarial science and operations management majors were in the top 10 of all fields at 580.4 and 575.4 respectively.

 Countries with the Highest GMAT Scores